Electronics » Motion Control Modules » Brushed DC Motor Drivers »

-This dual brushed DC motor driver, based on Freescale’s MC33926 full H-bridge, has a wide operating range of 5 – 28 V and can deliver almost 3 A continuously (5 A peak) to each of its two motor channels.
-The MC33926 works with 3 – 5 V logic levels, supports ultrasonic (up to 20 kHz) PWM, and features current feedback, under-voltage protection, over-current protection, and over-temperature protection.
+This dual brushed DC motor driver, based on Freescale’s MC33926 full H-bridge, has a wide operating range of 5 V to 28 V and can deliver almost 3 A continuously (5 A peak) to each of its two motor channels.
+The MC33926 works with 3 V to 5 V logic levels, supports ultrasonic (up to 20 kHz) PWM, and features current feedback, under-voltage protection, over-current protection, and over-temperature protection.

 For a single-driver version of this board, please consider the MC33926 motor driver carrier.